Pink: the color of hope, love and compassion

-Pink is the colour of hope, the colour of love and compassion.
+Pink is the color of hope, the color of love and compassion.
 We have a lot of plans in life: plans to enjoy time with our parents, to see our children grow up, and to be a part of their lives.
 A breast cancer diagnosis comes as an unexpected shock to someone whose life seems so perfect.
 October is Breast Cancer Awareness Month in the UK where research in breast cancer is supported by various fundraising events.

 Approximately 1 in 8 women are diagnosed with breast cancer in their lifetime.
 We always talk of breast cancer treatment but the focus should also be on awareness and prevention of breast cancer.
 In the UK, every woman registered with GP will receive the first invitation for breast cancer screening once they reach 50.

 Like other cancers, breast cancer also has modifiable and non-modifiable risk factors.

 Risk factors for breast Cancer

 Non-modifiable risk factors: gender, age, ethnicity and family history of breast cancer cannot be modified to prevent breast cancer.

 Modifiable risk factors: lifestyle modification plays a significant role in prevention of breast cancer